ORCID/ORCID-Source/orcid-integration-test/README.md

     * Select JUnit
     * Click on the New button
     * Select 'Browse' and choose the orcid-integration-test project
-    * Enter org.orcid.integration.api.BlackBoxTestSuite as the test class
+    * Enter org.orcid.integration.blackbox.BlackBoxTestSuite as the test class
     * Select Junit 4 as the test runner
     * Go to the Arguments tab and enter the following in VM arguments, but *change the values to users and clients that exist in your database*.
       * "-Xmx2g"